-When one evaluates $A_{n}$ contractions between $\partial X$ and $e^{ik\cdot X}$, and contractions among $\partial X$ themselves gives the kinetic factor of the amplitudes.
-While the contractions between $e^{ik_{i}\cdot X}, e^{ik_{j}\cdot X}$ gives the dynamic factors (where the massive poles are).
-Since after solving the Gauss law constraint the $XX$ correlators are the same as string theory.
-We shall expect that the dynamical factors are identical to the string theory ones.
+When one evaluates $A_{n}$, {contraction between $\partial X$'s and $e^{ik\cdot X}$ operators and contraction among $\partial X$'s themselves give the kinematic factor of the amplitudes.
+While the contraction between $e^{ik_{i}\cdot X}$ and $e^{ik_{j}\cdot X}$ gives the dynamic factors (where the massive poles are).
+Since the $XX$ correlators coincide with those of string theory after solving the Gauss law constraint, we expect the dynamical factors to be identical to those in string theory. }

 As an example, for D=3 case, 4-point ${\cal{A}}$-theory amplitudes is written as \cite{Siegel:2020gro}

 where $K(\epsilon_{1},\cdots\epsilon_{4})$ is the kinematic factor which is the function of polarization vectors and momentum $k_{i}$.
 By using its subgroup $H$=Sp(4) covariance, gauge invariance plus the section condition, one could completely fix the kinematic factor $K$, which is given in \cite{Siegel:2020gro}.
 We hope to more systematically bootstrap the amplitude using this method in the future.